131250208/TPlinker-joint-extraction/README.md

 # TPLinker

-**TPLinker: Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking** TPLinker achieves SOTA performance on NYT (92.6) and WebNLG (92.3).
+**TPLinker: Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking**

+TPLinker achieves SOTA performance on NYT (TPLinker: 91.9, TPlinkerPlus: 92.6) and WebNLG (TPLinker: 91.9, TPlinkerPlus: 92.3).
 This repository contains all the code of the official implementation for the paper: **TPLinker: Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking.** \[[PDF](https://drive.google.com/file/d/17iFHB2rp2-3MtRlXrIFH38APKk3SPtyv/view?usp=sharing)\]
 The paper has been accepted to appear at **COLING 2020**.
+Note that the details of TPLinkerPlus will be published in the extended paper, which we are still working on.

 - [Model](#model)
 - [Results](#results)